-- Tropical Depression: A tropical cyclone with maximum sustained winds of 38 mph (33 knots) or less.
-Tropical Storm: A tropical cyclone with maximum sustained winds of 39 to 73 mph (34 to 63 knots). - Hurricane: A tropical cyclone with maximum sustained winds of 74 mph (64 knots) or higher.
-In the western North Pacific, hurricanes are called typhoons; similar storms in the Indian Ocean and South Pacific Ocean are called cyclones.
+- Tropical Depression: A tropical cyclone with maximum sustained winds of 38 mph (33 knots) or less. - Tropical Storm: A tropical cyclone with maximum sustained winds of 39 to 73 mph (34 to 63 knots).
+Hurricane: A tropical cyclone with maximum sustained winds of 74 mph (64 knots) or higher.
+In the western North Pacific, hurricanes are called typhoons; similar storms in the Indian Ocean and South Pacific Ocean are called cyclones. - Major Hurricane: A tropical cyclone with maximum sustained winds of 111 mph (96 knots) or higher, corresponding to a Category 3, 4 or 5 on the Safir-Simpson Hrricane Wind Scale.

-• Major Hurricane: A tropical cyclone with maximum sustained winds of 111 mph (96 knots) or higher, corresponding to a tornadoes.
+Hurricanes and/or tropical storms affect Lexington County affect Lexington County about every seven years.
+The hazards associated with hurricanes and tropical storms to Lexington County includes high winds, heavy rainfall, flash flooding, and tornadoes.
 Given its location, approximately 100 miles from the South Carolina coast, Lexington County is not likely to suffer direct wind damage from a hurricane but can be impacted by property damage from falling trees as well as power outages are very likely from a hurricane.
 The county may also serve as a receiving area for individuals evacuating from the coastline in advancef an approaching hurricane.